-Millions of Americans have poor credit or little credit history.
-The Corporation for Enterprise Development (CFED) estimates that 56 percent of Americans have “subprime” credit, with low-income Americans particularly affected.1 Credit building loans, secured credit cards, and other low-risk forms of “revolving credit,” which is automatically renewed as debts are paid off, are often pointed to as credit-building solutions, but little is known about the long-term, or even short-term, benefits of these approaches.
+Millions of Americans have poor credit scores or little credit history.
+The Corporation for Enterprise Development (CFED) estimated that 56 percent of Americans had “subprime” credit scores in 2015, with low-income Americans particularly affected.1 CBLs, secured credit cards, and other low-risk forms credit are often discussed as potential credit-building solutions, but little is known about the impacts of these approaches.

 For this evaluation, researchers worked with the St. Louis Community Credit Union (SLCCU), a credit union in Missouri that was interested in understanding how much its CBL product affected borrower credit scores.
 Among study participants, all of whom indicated interest in improving their credit, 18 percent did not have a credit score when the study began.
 Those who did have a credit score had an average FICO Score of 560, which is below the traditional cutoff for “prime” borrowers.

 Researchers worked with IPA, the RAND Corporation, and the SLCCU to evaluate the impact of being offered a CBL on credit union members’ credit scores and use of financial products.
 The study also aimed to examine the impact of online financial education.

 The SLCCU has offered a CBL since 2009.
 When a member takes out a CBL, the credit union places $600 into a restricted savings account in the client’s name, which the client cannot access.
 Borrowers then make 12 monthly payments of about $54 each (the installment plus fees).
 When each payment is received, the SLCCU releases $50 of the loan into the client’s regular savings account.
 CBL payments are reported to each of the three major US credit bureaus as standard (installment) loans.